-As of December 31, 2017, \$128,423 of the Agency's deposits held with the California Housing Finance Agency (CHFA) were uncollateralized.
+At December 31, 2018, \$148,382, of the Agency's deposits with the California Housing Finance Agency (CHFA) were held uncollateralized.
 This amount is inclusive of tenant security deposits.

 Equity in Investment Pool

 The Agency's cash and investments are pooled with the Housing Authority of the County of Fresno's cash and investments.
 Income from the investment of the pooled cash is allocated to each Agency's funds on a monthly basis, based on the average monthly balance of the fund as a percent of the average monthly total pooled cash balance.